goatgate/goatgate.github.io/content/projects/alibaba_cloud_fpga/index.md

 ## Global clock

-On an UltraScale+, high-speed global clocks are typically driven from external sources, often using differential pairs for better signal integrity.
+On high end FPGAs like the UltraScale+ family, high-speed global clocks are typically driven from external sources using differential pairs for better signal integrity.

 According to the pinout we have two such differential pairs.

-My first order of business is determining which of these two I can use to easily drive my global clocks.
+First I must determine the nature of these external reference clocks to see how I can use them to drive my clocks.

 These differential pairs are provided over the following pins:
 - 100MHz : {E18, D18}